GiovanniZambiasi/gameplay-framework-unity/README.md

 ```
 It's a central point of communication between the two.
 That way, your `HealthComponent` only needs to worry about damage and health, and your `MovementComponent` only needs to worry about translation and physics.

 With good abstraction, you *could* achieve this "slow-down-when-almost-dying" behaviour **without the need for a `Player`**.
-If your code is modular enough that it doesn't need the `Entity` to be defined in code, there's no need to define one. `Entities` will be most useful for objects that have a high number of `Components`, all performing complex interactions with one another.
+If your code is modular enough that it doesn't need the `Entity` to be defined in code, then don't define it. `Entities` will be most useful for objects that have a high number of `Components`, all performing complex interactions with one another.

 ## So how does a Wizard cast a Fireball?
 Later in this document, there's an [example](#wizards-and-goblins) of how to implement a `Wizard` that can cast `Fireballs` at `Goblins` following all the rules of this framework.